 Looking to create your own GREEN molded fiber packaging?
-UFP Technologies is here to help!
-We can guide you through the entire packaging design and decision making process.
+MFT-CKF is here to help!
+We can guide you through the entire packaging design and decision-making process.
 We have the capabilities to meet your project’s demands with our proprietary machinery and our in-house design-engineering and tooling resources.

 A molded pulp project typically would move forward as follows: